Watchtower ONLINE LIBRARY

 • 3:14

 keep this one marked: The Greek word rendered “keep . . . marked” literally means “to put a sign on.”
 In this context, it conveys the idea “to take special notice of someone.”
-After the congregation had publicly been alerted about certain wrong behavior, individual Christians were to take note of, or keep marked, any who behaved in that way.
+Paul had sent clear directions to the entire congregation about avoiding conduct that was disorderly, divisive.
+(2Th 1:1; 3:6 and study notes) He now urges individual Christians to take note of, or keep marked, a fellow Christian who disobeyed such inspired counsel.
+He goes on to explain what this would involve.

-and stop associating with him: A person who was “walking disorderly” in the congregation was not guilty of practicing a grave sin for which he could be disfellowshipped.
-(2Th 3:11) Still, he was persisting in a course that could reflect badly on the congregation and that could influence other Christians.
-Paul thus counsels Christians to “stop associating” with him, that is, to avoid socializing with him.
+and stop associating with him: A person who was “walking disorderly” in the congregation was not guilty of practicing a grave sin for which he could be removed from the congregation.
+(1Co 5:13; 2Th 3:11) Still, he was persisting in a course that could reflect badly on the congregation and that could influence other Christians.
+Paul thus counsels Christians to “stop associating” with the disorderly one for social occasions or recreation.
 (Compare 2Ti 2:20, 21.)
 This action might help the disorderly one to realize that he needed to conform to Bible principles.
-Fellow Christians would not completely avoid the person, for Paul advises them to “continue admonishing him as a brother.”—See study note on 2Th 3:15.
+However, fellow Christians would not completely avoid the person, for Paul advises them to “continue admonishing him as a brother.”—2Th 3:15 and study note.

 Log Out